Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select-menu.md

-The single select menu allows the selection of one item.
-Clients are responsible for keeping track of the selected item in the menu.
+The single select allows the selection of one item.
+Clients are responsible for keeping track of the selected item in the select.

-This menu has a starting placeholder and a set width.
-One item is wider than the width, and it ellipses.
+This single select has a starting placeholder and a set width.
+One item is wider than the width, and so the text ellipses.

 ```js
 const React = require("react");